NadavPorat/NadavPorat/README.md

 ### Hi  👋

-I'm a 2th year computer science student, I've built a few projects by myself and I'm looking for  a role where I can grow and lern from other experiencecd team members.
+I'm a 2t'h year computer science student, I've built a few projects by myself and I'm looking for a role where I can grow and learn from other experienced team

 <!--